Andrew J. Levander: Notable cases

 In 2011 and 2012, Levander obtained a series of victories on behalf of New York real estate investor Rubin Schron in a longstanding dispute regarding the ownership of nursing home operator SavaSeniorCare LLC.
 In May 2012, the New York State Appellate Division, First Department, upheld a previous ruling that Schron's option to acquire Sava was valid.
 Subsequently, in September, the New York Supreme Court, following trial, decided that Schron's company, Cammeby's Equity Holdings, could proceed in acquiring Sava through the assumption of $100 million in outstanding debt.

 In July 2012, Levander began representing Barclays ex-CEO Bob Diamond amid allegations that the bank was involved in manipulating the LIBOR benchmark interest rate.
-No charges were brought against Diamond in those matters, and in 2017 Levander convinced the UK's Serious Fraud Office to decline any charges against Diamond in connection with Barclay financial crisis fundraising activities in Qatar.
+No charges were brought against Diamond in those matters, and 2017 Levander convinced the UK's Serious Fraud Office to decline any charges against Diamond in connection with Barclay's financial crisis fundraising activities in Qatar.
 Subsequently, Levander obtained a dismissal of a class action regarding Barclays’ trading operations as to Diamond.

 In 2014, Takata Corporation hired Levander to represent the company in connection with multiple congressional, regulatory and criminal investigations; class action; and other legal matters stemming from its recall of defective airbags.
 He negotiated a settlement with the National Highway Traffic Safety Administration (NHTSA) and then a US$1 billion settlement with the Department of Justice on the company's behalf in 2017.

 In 2017, Levander began representing 21st Century Fox in connection with multiple sexual harassment claims, obtaining dismissal of claims brought by several different former employees, including Andrea Tantaros.
-As of 2019, he was representing Leslie Moonves, former Chairman and CEO of CBS, in Moonves' attempt to have his $120 million severance restored.
+As of 2019, he was representing Leslie Moonves, former chairman and CEO of CBS, in Moonves' attempt to have his $120 million severance restored.
 As of February 2020, he was representing Goldman Sachs partner Andrea Vella, who had been implicated in the Malaysian Development Bank 1MDB scandal.

 In December 2020, it was reported that he was representing Washington Football Team majority owner Daniel Snyder in a dispute brought in by minority owners Dwight Schar, Fred Smith, and Robert Rothman.
 In March 2021, Levander concluded an investigation into the relationship between Jeffrey Epstein and Leon Black on behalf of Apollo Global Management, finding no evidence of wrongdoing on the part of Black.